ajmdz/fem-citr-v7/notes.md

 ## React Router - internal navigation
 - Link: `<a href="">` -> `<Link to=""`
 - Everytime you use a link tag, it has to be inside the BrowserRouter
+- `useParams` for getting the parameters passed to route path (e.g. id)

+## Class Components
+- You can't use hooks inside class components
+- Important to know what `this` is.